End of Soviet-era housing waiting lists: Parliament passes new housing policy law

 - allocate land free of charge,

-- provide cheap loans,
+- provide low-interest loans,

 - act as guarantors for developers.

-- digitize all apartment waiting lists,
+- digitize all housing waiting lists,

 - store data on the housing stock,

-- show all available support programs.
+- display all available support programs.

 The adopted law is a framework law.